noming772/HaptiX/README.md

 #### 4. Allow UDP port 7777
 - Turn off Windows Defender Firewall.
+- UDP port is fixed to 7777.
 - Add Inbound rule → UDP → port 7777 → Allow.
-(UDP port is fixed to 7777.)

 #### 5. Run and test
 Launch the app, select Left/Right hand and Y/Z axis.
 Perform pinch/drag/rotation and check that Unity hands move.
-On collisions, phone should vibrate.
+On collisions, the phone should vibrate.